8 Best Buffer Alternatives: Free Plans, Lifetime Deals, No Per-Channel Bills

 - Media library and drag-and-drop calendar

-- Link-in-bio
+- Link-in-bio page

-- Best-in-class visual planning for Instagram
+- Best visual planner here for Instagram

 - No content recycling

-- Removed its free plan
+- No free plan any more

-- Criticised for price hikes in 2025-26
+- Criticised for price rises in 2025 and 2026

-7. Vista Social — Best for multi-platform agencies
+7. Vista Social, best for multi-platform agencies

-Key features:
+Key features

 - DM automation